deepkumartraining/assignment-July23/README.md

 Proper IAM based setup - User/Group/Role based authentication

-NAT instance can setup for internet access on private subnet based instances Bastian host can introduce for any admin activities
+NAT instance can setup for internet access on private subnet based instances

-EBS can placed for block storage, backup and archival process can be setup based on busines requirement
+EBS can placed for block storage, backup and archival process can be setup based on busines requirement EFS can be introduced in place of EBS for persistent storage DB end:

-DB end:
-Cache DB can introduce in front of RDS to provide faster response by cache -- Memcache
+Cache DB can introduce in front of RDS to provide faster response by cache -- Redis
--- Redis

 If Website/application is read centric then we can introduce read replicas and configure read operation with the help of DB proxies.